project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 More info on this step can be found `here <https://www.moticon.de/doc/science_desktop_software/record/udp/>`_.

 3. Lastly use should set the correct launch arguments.
-You should set pressure_soles to true and if you are not using the standard SWitch laptop connected to the project March router, you should set the IP-address on which the Moticon desktop app is running.
+You should set pressure_soles to true and if you are not using the standard Switch laptop connected to the project March router, you should set the IP-address on which the Moticon desktop app is running.

 ROS API
 -------